Enalapril Side Effects

 Applies to enalapril: oral powder for solution, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking enalapril:More common
+You should check with your doctor immediately if any of these side effects occur when taking enalapril:More common

 - Blurred vision